audy/wrapperer/readme.md

 # WrappereR

-Wrapperer is a universal wrapper for command-line programs for R. Instead of creating individual R wrappers for command-line programs, you can use Wrapperer.
+WrappereR is a universal wrapper for command-line programs for R. Instead of creating individual R wrappers for command-line programs, you can use WrappereR.

 ## Examples